-AIR, on behalf of FDOE, negotiated a contract with the state of Utah to use test items from its Student Assessment of Growth and Excellence (SAGE) bank provisionally until a Florida-specific item bank could be developed.
-Compared to Spring 2015, the use of SAGE items on Spring 2016 forms was significantly less.
-For all of grades 3 and 4 Reading and Mathematics tests, and for a portion of Algebra 1, Algebra 2, and Geometry tests, SAGE items were used as core operational items and as anchor items to equate back to the Spring 2015 baseline scale.
-For grades 5 through 10 Reading and grades 5 through 8 Mathematics, SAGE items were only used as anchor items to equate back to the Spring categories and that met statistical criteria were used.
+AIR, on behalf of the Florida Department of Education (FDOE), negotiated a contract with the State of Utah to use test items from its Student Assessment of Growth and Excellence (SAGE) bank provisionally until a Florida-specific item bank could be developed.
+Compared to Spring 2015, the use of SAGE items on Spring 2017 forms was significantly less.
+For all of grade 3 Reading and Grades 3 and 4 Mathematics tests, SAGE items were used as core operational items and as anchor items to equate back to the Spring 2015 baseline scale.
+For grade 4 Reading, SAGE items were only used as anchor items to equate back to the Spring 2015 baseline scale, and these items were not used to calculate student scores.
+Only those items that aligned to the FSA reporting categories and that met statistical criteria were used.
 More information about SAGE item selection can be found in Section 4 of this volume.